One way to increase your website traffic without having to write brand new content is to improve old blog posts you published a while ago.

-When you reuse and optimise older content, you're making your content work harder for you.
+And when you reuse and optimise older content, you're making your content work harder for you.

 because google loves fresh content

-Another reason why you need to improve old blog posts, though related to the first reason, is the Google Freshness Algorithm.
+Another reason you need to improve old blog posts, though related to the first reason, is the Google Freshness Algorithm.

 The Google Freshness Algorithm looks at content and websites and tries to determine how fresh specific content (a blog post) or a website is.